wsadza/metal/README.md

 ### K8S - Manifest;

 > [!CAUTION]
-> Deployment below contains non-secure configuration (breaking container isolation) to fulfill steam-client needs.
+> The deployment below contains configurations that break container isolation to meet the requirements of the Steam client.

 <table>
     <tr>